The-OpenROAD-Project/OPENROAD_USERS_READ_ME_FIRST/README.md

 More information can be found on our project [website](https://theopenroadproject.org/).

 Please also follow us on [twitter](https://twitter.com/OpenROAD_EDA) to be notified of important project developments.

+Please also "star" our project and repos so we know how many people are interested in what we do!